Did You Know There is Technology That Can Help Prevent Accidents?

 Author Photo

 Andy Gillin received his Bachelor’s Degree from the University of California at Berkeley and his law degree from the University of Chicago.
 He is the managing partner of GJEL Accident Attorneys and has written and lectured in the field of plaintiffs’ personal injury law for numerous organizations.
-Andy is a highly recognized wrongful death lawyer in California.
+Since 1972 he has been helping seriously injured victims throughout northern California fight & win their personal injury cases.
+Andy is one of the top awarded & recognized wrongful death lawyers in northern California.